MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ### Embed visualizations from one dossier

-To embed multiple visualizations from one dossier, after referring `native-embedding-sdk.js`, use the code shown below:
+To embed multiple visualizations from one dashboard, after referring `native-embedding-sdk.js`, use the code shown below:
 (please use `<meta charset="UTF-8" />` character encoding tag)

 ```html